Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # A Basic Example

 The following simple use case runs the query `SELECT COUNT(*) FROM test` 10 times against one local (existing) MySQL installation.

+Run `pip install dbmsbenchmarker` for installation.
+Make sure Java is set up correctly.
 We assume here we have downloaded the required JDBC driver, e.g. `mysql-connector-java-8.0.13.jar`.

-Run `pip install dbmsbenchmarker` for installation.

 ## Configuration